-Impressive Mexican hand glazed ceramic bull's head, huge horns.
+Impressive Mexican hand glazed ceramic bull's head, huge horns, can vary .
 Colors and pattern vary according to maker's mood.
 Cool to use with a lamp behind and the eyes can then glower.
 Hand crafted Mexican home ware.
 84x35x12cm

 Holy Kitsch!
 Mexican faience wares display streams of influence on traditional earthenware in Mexico.
 With the importation of glazed ceramics displaying Moorish/African Chinese Roman and Dutch influences new techniques were absorbed into the ancient arts and crafts movement of Mexico a result being these spectacular tin glazed ceramics.